jjsridharan/DuplicateFileRemover/README.md

 1) Download or clone DuplicateRemover
 2) Unzip and compile the FileHash java file as

    javac FileHash.java

 3) Once compiled run the FileHash with path as command line argument

   java FileHash "I://Test//"

+  Note "//" is for escaping "/".
+(If you don't know what escaping is, just include / before .)

 Applications: